simphony/simphony-common/doc/source/extending_simphony.rst

 This a sample from simphony-lammps-md plugin::

-    from simphony.ext import ABCEngineExtension
+    from simphony.extension import ABCEngineExtension
-    from simphony.ext import EngineInterface
+    from simphony.extension import EngineInterface

     class SimlammpsExtension(ABCEngineExtension):
         def get_supported_engines(self):